-How to evaluate the effectiveness of your digital marketing strategy
+How to evaluate your digital marketing strategy's effectiveness

 People and businesses are using more apps, tools, and services every day.
 To continue marketing as effectively as possible, it’s important for you to periodically evaluate the health and effectiveness of your digital marketing strategy.
-As we close out 2019 and begin planning for 2020, there’s no better time to solidify your strategy.
+As we close out this year and begin planning for the next, there’s no better time to solidify your strategy.

 According to Forbes, there are five steps for evaluating the effectiveness of your digital marketing strategy.
 We’ve expanded on those steps below.